 The VCU News Publications contain a wealth of information on the University’s past.
 In addition to news stories, feature articles, and event calendars, there are hundreds of images of campus life and of former students, staff, faculty, and administrators.
 What might be most significant is the wide range of University reports that were frequently published.
 Departments and schools also submitted articles and other news items that they thought would be of interest to the University community.
 Letters to the editor, editorials, and formal messages from deans and presidents are some of the other examples of the content found in the newsletters and newspapers that make up this digitized collection.

 The original print issues of The Medicovan are housed in Special Collections and Archives at the Tompkins-McCaw Library for the Health Sciences on the MCV campus.
-VCU Today, VCU Voice, UniverCity New, and VCU News are available in both Special Collections and Archives departments including in the James Branch Cabell Library on the Monroe Park Campus and Tompkins-McCaw Library.
+VCU Today, VCU Voice, UniverCity New, VCU News, and Research in Action are available in Special Collections and Archives departments at both James Branch Cabell Library and Tompkins-McCaw Library.

 Copyright for the materials in this collection is managed by the VCU Libraries.
 The use of these materials is subject to the stipulations specified in the VCU Libraries copyright page.